Pre and Post-Disaster Recovery for Community Organizations and Local Government

 - IS-288.a, The Role of Voluntary Organizations in Emergency Management

-- IS-505, Religious and Cultural Literacy and Competency in Disaster
+- IS-505, Concepts of Religious and Cultural Literacy for Emergency Management

 - IS-403, Introduction to Individual Assistance

 - Our neighborhood preparedness programs are a great place to start building resilience at the neighborhood level.
 Please contact Public.Education@mil.wa.gov for more information.

 - The National Disaster Preparedness Training Center at the University of Hawaii offers courses on emergency management, response and recovery topics.